pingidentity/pingone-go-client/pingone/docs/EnvironmentBillOfMaterials.md

 ### NewEnvironmentBillOfMaterials

-`func NewEnvironmentBillOfMaterials(products []EnvironmentBillOfMaterialsProduct, links EnvironmentBillOfMaterialsLinks, createdAt time.Time, updatedAt time.Time, ) *EnvironmentBillOfMaterials`
+`func NewEnvironmentBillOfMaterials(products []EnvironmentBillOfMaterialsProduct, createdAt time.Time, updatedAt time.Time, ) *EnvironmentBillOfMaterials`

 NewEnvironmentBillOfMaterials instantiates a new EnvironmentBillOfMaterials object This constructor will assign default values to properties that have it defined,